venkys-io/Code-Blogs/Strings/Medium/Largest number/README.md

     - In telecommunications and contact management applications, arranging mobile numbers in a way that reflects a standardized or optimal format can be useful.

 These are just a few examples, and the applicability of the code depends on specific use cases where arranging or sorting numbers is an important aspect of the problem at hand.

+## Test Cases

+Test Case 1:

+Input:
+21 23 34 54 9 98 987

+Output:
+99898754342321

+Explanation:
+The program prompts the user to enter multiple integer values separated by spaces.
+The input numbers are stored in a vector.
+The largestnumber function is called with the vector of numbers as input.
+Inside the largestnumber function, each integer is converted to a string and stored in a vector.
+The strings are sorted in descending order based on their concatenated values.
+The sorted strings are concatenated to form the largest number.
+Leading zeros are removed from the result, except when the result is "0".
+The largest number is then displayed as output.

+Test Case 2:

+Input:
+5 56 566 5666 56665 566654

+Output:
+566655665656656566

+Explanation:
+The program prompts the user to enter multiple integer values separated by spaces.
+The input numbers are stored in a vector.
+The largestnumber function is called with the vector of numbers as input.
+Inside the largestnumber function, each integer is converted to a string and stored in a vector.
+The strings are sorted in descending order based on their concatenated values.
+The sorted strings are concatenated to form the largest number.
+Leading zeros are removed from the result, except when the result is "0".
+The largest number is then displayed as output.